 Web designers are largely responsible for curating new trends in layouts and graphic design for the web.
 This part of the job description is often masked behind a thin veil of secret tasks, but requirements are always the same.
-When it comes to creating website layouts it’s important to keep true to certain design theories.
+When it comes to creating website layouts, it’s important to keep true to certain design theories.

 User experience is a key issue and one which shouldn’t be blatantly disregarded during the layout design process.
-As designers we must focus a lot of energy creating and building new structures which will enhance the overall website experience.
+As designers, we must focus a lot of energy on creating and building new structures which will enhance the overall website experience.
 I’ll be going over a few ideas regarding design and the needs of individual users.

 Construct a Template Definition

 We won’t be defining any new terms here or require a dictionary.
-Instead this is a monumental first step towards a very intuitive design system.
+Instead, this is a monumental first step towards a very intuitive design system.
 Create a small design sketch before even attacking any digital graphics to figure out just how you want things to look.

 Keep It Simple Stupid (KISS)